quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 years ago

 RPM has made my 3 year rental experience here in Columbia a great one.
 No matter when you call or email you will get a response, the ladies in the office are extremely helpful.
 The maintenance/vendors are very professional and management is awesome.
-I’d say stop here where they make you feel right at home.
+I'd say stop here where they make you feel right at home.

 Like